amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 - provides the **rate limits** at an organization level and source-IP address level.
 - shows you **how to detect** when these rate limits are breached using the `429` status code.
 - show you **how to recover gracefully** to keep your application running.
-- provides **best practices** to ensure that API calls are within rate limits.
+- provides **best practices** for provisioning and monitoring a network that avoids a rate limit breach.
 - provides **troubleshooting tips** to pinpoint and resolve the root causes of a rate-limit breach.